rodriguezandresed/scripting-grimorie/README.md

-The following repository is a compilation of scripts I've done in order to practice scripting.
+The following repository is a compilation of scripts I've developped or taken as example in order to practice scripting and automation.

 Including sources such as:

 Learn PowerShell in a Month of Lunches - Travis Plunk, James Petty, Tyler Leonhardt, Don Jones, Jeffery Hicks

+Linux Shell Scripting: A project based approach to learning from Jason Canon